-- 1) My office hours: I am available at regularly scheduled times to answer your questions on the course material (see "Instructor and Course Meeting Information" above).
+1) My office hours: I am available at regularly scheduled times to answer your questions on the course material (see "Instructor and Course Meeting Information" above).
 I am also available to meet by appointment.
-In particular, I am always happy to discuss current homework assignments during office hours. - 2) Your classmates: The other students in the course can be one of your most valuable resources.
-You are strongly encouraged to form study groups, provided that you abide by the policies outlined in the "Academic Honesty" section above. - 3) Private Tutoring: Free tutoring services are available from the Office of Student Academic Services (http://new.oberlin.edu/office/student-academic-services/tutoring.dot).
-Kay Knight is the person to contact for tutoring in math courses.
-Kay is located in Peters Hall, Room 118.
-Her campus extension is x58464. - 4) Walk-in tutoring: The Math Department organizes evening walk-in tutoring sessions for all calculus courses.
-These will take place every week on week nights (Monday Thursday) from 7:30 PM 9:30 PM in King 241.
+In particular, I am always happy to discuss current homework assignments during office hours.

+2) Your classmates: The other students in the course can be one of your most valuable resources.
+You are strongly encouraged to form study groups, provided that you abide by the policies outlined in the "Academic Honesty" section above.

+3) Private Tutoring: Free one-on-one tutoring services are available from the Student Academic Success Office in Peters 118.

+4) Math Department Drop-in tutoring: The Math Department organizes evening drop-in tutoring sessions for all calculus courses.
+These will take place every week on week nights (Monday - Thursday) from 7:30 PM - 9:30 PM.
+The location is still TBD.

+5) QS Center Drop-in tutoring: The Quantitative Skills Center hosts drop-in tutoring for students enrolled in introductory math and science courses.
+Tutoring takes place on Sundays (7-11 PM), Mondays (7-11 PM), Tuesdays (7-11 PM), Wednesdays (7-11 PM), and Thursdays (7-11 PM).
+The location is: Science Library, group study room N176.